Canada Post Disruption Alert Level: MEDIUM

 Background

-As stated in Circular Letter 475A, prior to undertaking any survey of Crown land pursuant to the Land Title Act or the Land Act, other than a statutory right of way, an application must be made to the Surveyor General for survey instructions, and additionally, in the case of surveys under the Land Act, for a unique parcel designation.
+As stated in Circular Letter 475B, prior to undertaking any survey of Crown land pursuant to the Land Title Act or the Land Act, other than a statutory right of way, an application must be made to the Surveyor General for survey instructions, and additionally, in the case of surveys under the Land Act, for a unique parcel designation.

 Previous practice did not require an application for survey instructions for Land Title Act surveys of Crown land.
 However, it has become apparent that issuing instructions for surveys conducted pursuant to the Land Title Act will have a number of benefits.
 These include:

-1. Ensuring that the full extent of the survey and plan requirements are understood; As part of the issuance of survey instructions and parcel designations, Surveyor General Operations staff frequently communicate with the Province to clarify the Province’s land use plans that are behind offers to sell and offers to lease Crown land.
+As part of the issuance of survey instructions and parcel designations, Surveyor General Operations staff frequently communicate with the Province to clarify the Province’s land use plans that are behind offers to sell and offers to lease Crown land.
 Often this includes determination of whether the Province wants to establish public road or highway.

-2. Ensuring that the appropriate parts of the Survey Rules are applied to the survey and plan(s); Surveyor General Operations staff can answer questions about which parts of the Survey Rules are applicable for particular surveys, including for the establishment of public road or highway.
+Surveyor General Operations staff can answer questions about which parts of the Survey Rules are applicable for particular surveys, including for the establishment of public road or highway.

-3. Enabling Surveyor General Operations staff the opportunity to determine if certificates of title, portions of registered plans or primary parcels can be cancelled; It is in the public interest to keep the survey fabric as clear and orderly as possible.
-The Surveyor General has the ability to cancel certificates of title under Section 103 of the Land Act, the ability to cancel whole plans or parts of plans pursuant to Section 136 of the Land Title Act, and to cancel primary parcels pursuant to Section 75 of the Land Act.
+It is in the public interest to keep the survey fabric as clear and orderly as possible.
+The Surveyor General has the ability to cancel certificates of title under Section 103 of the Land Title Act, the ability to cancel whole plans or parts of plans pursuant to Section 136 of the Land Title Act, and to cancel primary parcels pursuant to Section 75 of the Land Act.
 Cancelling titles, plans and primary parcels, which are no longer required, cleans up the fabric and can result in more efficient surveys for the land surveyor.

-4. Enabling Surveyor General Operations staff to update government’s Crown Land Registry appropriately; The Province relies on the Surveyor General to update the Crown Land Registry each time Crown land is surveyed.
+The Province relies on the Surveyor General to update the Crown Land Registry each time Crown land is surveyed.
 The Surveyor General must provide certain information to the Province each time a survey of Crown land is completed as part of the Province’s Crown land disposition process.
-Surveys of Crown land can be requested by a person who has received an offer from the government to purchase or acquire an interest in Crown land and surveys can be requested by a government ministry.
-The majority of plans prepared over Crown land are statutory right of way plans.
-These plans can include surveyed or unsurveyed Crown land, and titled or untitled Crown land.

 Application for Survey Instructions and Parcel Designations